nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User chooses to search up on modules with module code starting with specific keyword.
 2. Plannit requests for keyword.
 3. User enters the keyword.
-4. Plannit searches and displays a list of module with mode code starting with the specified keyword.
+4. Plannit searches and displays a list of modules with module code starting with the specified keyword.

 Use case ends.